Farsley

 During the industrial revolution, Farsley was a centre for wool processing as there were a number of mills in the area.
-Sunny Bank Mills, still owned by the Gaunt family, is currently part of a huge multi-million revitalisation project bringing a new appreciation of Farsley's mill heritage.
+Sunny Bank Mills, still owned by the Gaunt family, is currently part of a huge multi-million pound revitalisation project bringing a new appreciation of Farsley's mill heritage.
+Since 2022 the mills have served as the filming location for series 8 onwards of The Great British Sewing Bee.

 Farsley is just off the main road between Leeds and Bradford and just off the A6110 Leeds outer ring road.
 New Pudsey railway station is between Farsley and Pudsey providing train services towards Leeds, Bradford, Manchester Victoria and Blackpool.

+History

+Farsley was formerly a chapelry in the parish of Calverley, in 1894 Farsley became an urban district.
+On 31 December 1894 Farsley became a civil parish, being formed from the parish of Calverley with Farsley in Farsley Urban District.
+On 1 April 1937 the district was abolished and merged with the Municipal Borough of Pudsey.
+On 1 April 1937 the parish was also abolished and merged with Pudsey.
+In 1931 the parish had a population of 6158.

 Etymology

 The name Farsley is first attested in the 1086 Domesday Book as Fersellei and Ferselleia.
 The second element of the name comes from the Old English word lēah ('open land in a wood').
 The etymology of the first element is less certain, but thought either to be Old English fyrs ('gorse') or the putative *fers ('heifer').
 Thus the name originally meant either a clearing characterised by gorse bushes or by grazing cattle.